-The college takes continuous efforts to support the students to ensure that all the students in the campus can pursue their studies without hassles.
-The student support system of the college provides all basic support facilities to all the students without any discrimination.
-Special financial and academic assistance is provided to the deserving students identified by the mentors.
-The academic support programmes consist of Tutorial system, remedial coaching, Student Support Programme, Walk Withthe Scholar programme, advanced learners programme and collaborative learning.

-Financial support include, merit cum means scholarships, merit scholarships, student adoption scheme.
-Retired teachers, benefactors and alumni have instituted different scholarships to brilliant students coming from poor background.
-Student adoption scheme instituted by the alumni is the outcome of the social commitment and sharing mentality cultivated by the college.
-Many poor students have completed their studies only because of this scheme.

-Support in co-curricular activities are extended by the physical education department, Arts club, college union, department associations, NCC, NSS and a number of clubs and forums functioning actively in the college.
-A counseling centre with a full time counselor is taking care of the mental health of the students.
-Mentors are playing a big role in identifying students in need of counseling support and refer it to the counselor.
+The college takes sustained efforts in the area of student support so that academic excellence is ensured and the campus life is more enriching.
+The academic support programmes consist of Tutorial system, remedial coaching, Student Support Programme, Walk With the Scholar programme, advanced learners programme etc. Support in co-curricular activities are extended by the physical education department, Arts club, college union, department associations, NCC, NSS and a number of clubs and forums functioning actively in the college.
+The stress related issues of the students are addressed by the counseling centre.
 The College provides a number of support services and facilities to the students from SC/ST, OBC and economically weaker sections.
-The Equal Opportunity Cell, SC/ST monitoring Cell, Women's Cell and Minorities Cell extent support measures to promote the disadvantaged groups such as SC, ST, Women, OBC, Minorities and Physically challenged and bring them to the main stream.
+The Equal Opportunity Cell of the College functions through the activities SC/ST monitoring Cell, Women's Cell, Minorities Cell etc. to promote the disadvantaged groups such as SC, ST, Women, OBC, Minorities and Physically challenged to the main stream.
+The percentage of students progressing to higher education or employment from the college are UG to PG 47.21%, campus selection 11.38%, and other than campus recruitment 6.06%.

-Women Cell of the College is playing a big role in supporting the women studying in the campus by offering a bunch of facilities and services.
-A well furnished rest room, napkin vending machine, clean and spacious toilets, training on garment making, beauty therapy, vegetable carving, driving and fashion designing are provided to women for enhancing total capability.
-Women Grievence Redressal Cell and Anti Harassment Cell are very effectively functioning in the campus.

-47.21 per cent of the UG students opt higher education and another 11.38 percent are placed with some companies immediately after completing their degree.
-Number of campus placements is increasing year after year and the average salary offered is also moving up.

 The mega PTA meeting is a unique practice of our institution which is extremely useful in sorting out the learning and other difficulties of the students.
-The elected students union of the college plays a pivotal role in organizing and executing the co-curricular activities of the college.
+The institution maintains a high pass percentage at UG and PG levels.
+The elected student union of the college plays a pivotal role in organizing and executing the co-curricular activities of the college.
 Students are given membership in various official bodies including IQAC, Library, and Advisory Committee.
+Scholarships and student adoption by the alumni and the retires teachers of the college is a strong evidence of their sustained relationship with college.